-This curly-cue font appeals to someone who's uber-feminine, whimsical, and is sometimes guilty of living with her head in the clouds.
+This curly-cue font appeals to someone who’s uber-feminine, whimsical, and is sometimes guilty of living with her head in the clouds.
 As an eternal optimist, you always look on the bright side.
 If you had it your way, everyone would live a charmed, fairytale life.
-When it comes to sending a wedding invite, Roth says that you'll want every recipient's card to look hand-written and personalized so that they feel special.
-On the big day, "this bride will be wearing feathers somewhere on her person,” Roth says.
+When it comes to sending a wedding invite, Roth says that you’ll want every recipient’s card to look hand-written and personalized so that they feel special.
+On the big day, “this bride will be wearing feathers somewhere on her person,” Roth says.
 Your favorite font may say some things about you, but your personality type says it all–find out if you have the rarest MBTI personality type.

 Are you a proud theater buff?
 Do you know all wine terminology only a true expert knows?
 If so, we know your go-to font is Palace.
 “A client who chooses this classic and elegant font is somewhat of a snob and loves anything European,” Roth says.
 “They kiss on both cheeks, and their obsession with anything related to the Duchess of Cambridge knows no bounds.
 They definitely own at least one fascinator, pocket square, and a pocket watch.”